DevreeseJorik/DP_Remote/README.md

 app-1  |  * Debug mode: off
 ```

-The Primary DNS server IP addresss will be necessary to connect the DS game to the server.
+The `Primary DNS server IP address` will be necessary to connect the DS game to the server.

 ## Setting up the network: MelonDS
 The melonDS emulator has a built-in WIFI network.
 You need official DS firmware to use this.
 Refer to the [ds-homebrew-wiki](https://wiki.ds-homebrew.com/ds-index/ds-bios-firmware-dump) to dump one.